emnify/product-docs/docs/glossary.md

 An attack where the attacker sends multiple requests to a web resource with the aim of exceeding the website’s capacity to handle multiple requests and prevent the website from functioning correctly.

-## Default workspace
+## Default Workspace

-The [workspace](#workspace) you log into when you visit the [emnify Portal](https://portal.emnify.com/).
+The [Workspace](#workspace) you log into when you visit the [emnify Portal](https://portal.emnify.com/).
 This value is independent and defined on a per-user basis.

 :::note
-You can't log in directly to a workspace that isn't your default.
+You can't log in directly to a Workspace that isn't your default.
 :::

 ## Device status